Q: How much does it cost to add my details into the Clerksroom Mediator Database?

 A: We have two membership options available.
 You can join the database for free by selecting our Exclusive Membership package.
 This would mean that you are exclusive to Clerksroom only and we would administer any mediation enquiry that you receive via any avenue.

 If you wish to have the benefits of joining the database but do not wish to be exclusive, you can become a Non-Exclusive Member for an annual fee of £200.00 + VAT (to be paid as a lump sum).
+This cost is for Clerksroom maintaining the website as a platform to advertise your profile along with the added advantage of being able to update and maintain your member dashboard.
+This will enable you to keep a complete record of your mediation practice in one place.

 Q: Are there any hidden costs/extras?